Bad-weather fallback

 02

-College Hill works when the museum or campus edge of Providence is the right anchor anyway.
+College Hill works when the museum or campus edge of Providence is the right place to build around anyway.

 03